pavlovdo/pystormon/README.md

 python module pywbem (tested with version 0.12.0) - for connect and get information from storage through CIM/WBEM

-zabbix-server (tested with version 3.4)
+zabbix-server (tested with versions 3.4-4.4)

 Installation